IvanGiacomoni/Iot-Individual-Assignments/README.md

 - Open another terminal in the root folder of the project
 - Launch the application by flashing the code into the STM-32 board with **make BOARD=nucleo-f401re flash term**

-The server will be available at *http://localhost:8080/*, where we can see the homepage:

-HOMEPAGE

 When we flash the code into the board, on the console we can see these debug prints:

 ```